Phuong Nguyen – Multi-skilled processor

 She feels lucky to work at Sealord and says that her family are happy too.
 Early on, when they expressed concern about her living in New Zealand without speaking English, Phuong reassured them by explaining how supported she felt in her new workplace.
 They were also pleased to hear that she had Vietnamese workmates and friends in the factory.

 The COVID-19 pandemic was another concern for Phuong’s family but again she could assure them that she was safe.

-At the start of the four-week COVID lockdown Phuong felt scared about coming to work but says everything was put in place for employees to feel very safe.
-‘Sealord looked out for us all, with temperature checks, screens, masks, hand sanitiser and even meals while we were at work.’
+At the start of the first 2020 lockdown Phuong felt scared about coming to work but says everything was put in place for employees, as essential workers, to feel safe.
+“Sealord looked out for us, with temperature checks, screens, masks, hand sanitiser and even meals while we were at work.”